jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 ---
 layout: ../../layouts/Layout.astro
-title: Screen UI description
+title: Touch Screen Usage
-description: What is what on the screens UI?
+description: What is what on the Touch UI?
 section: Usage
 order: 17
 ---